cfe-lab/multicsv/README.md

 (Comma-Separated Values) format that supports dividing a single file into multiple independent sections.
 Each section is demarcated by a header enclosed in square brackets, e.g., `[section_name]`.
+This format is commonly known for usage in Illumina-MiSeq sample sheet files.

 Conceptually, this file format provides the ability to store a whole SQL database in a single, human readable file.